 Remove Foot Shift Adjustment Linkage

-The foot shift adjustment linkage has a wire clip that secures the cup end of the linkage on the ball of the foot shift lever.
-I remove the wire clip and then press the cup of the shift adjuster linkage off the ball.
+The adjustment linkage has a wire clip that secures the cup end of the linkage on the ball of the foot shift lever.

-I use the screw driver blade to push the end of the wire clip out of the groove in the cup end of the adjustment linkage and then I rotate the wire 180-degrees.
-Then I pull the wire out toward the rear.
+To remove the linkage from the ball on the foot shift lever arm, I use a screw driver blade to push the end of the wire clip out of the groove in the cup end of the adjustment linkage and rotate the wire 180-degrees.
+Then I can pull the wire out toward the rear.

-Sometimes I can pull the shift adjuster linkage cup off the ball with my fingers, but it’s a tight fit so sometimes I use a screw driver blade on the edge of the cup to push it off the ball.
+Sometimes I can pull the adjustable linkage cup off the ball with my fingers, but it’s a tight fit.
+I use a screw driver blade on the edge of the cup to push it off the ball.

-I repeat the procedure on the other end of the shift adjustment linkage that attaches to the transmission shift shaft arm.
+I repeat the procedure on the other end of the adjustable linkage that attaches to the transmission shift shaft arm.